Seth Darling: Major research contributions

 Darling's research focuses on developing and studying advanced materials for applications in water treatment and other technological separations.
-Specifically, his group has developed coatings that offer both passive (adsorption prevention) and active (catalytic degradation) properties to mitigate membrane fouling, photothermal materials for wastewater treatment (a form of solar thermal energy), sorbents for selective removal of contaminants, and membranes for resource recovery from water.
+Specifically, his group has developed coatings that offer both passive (adsorption prevention) and active (catalytic degradation) properties to mitigate membrane fouling, photothermal materials for wastewater treatment (a form of solar thermal energy), sorbents for selective removal of contaminants, and membranes for resource recovery from water with a focus on critical raw materials.

 Darling has analyzed the behavior, commercial viability, scalability, and ecological impacts of photovoltaic technologies.
 This work reveals fundamental mechanisms of their operation and provides guidance on which solar energy technologies are sustainable and economical.
 Much of this work focused on the structure and properties of organic and hybrid materials.
 This includes polymer solar cells and perovskite solar cells.

 Darling co-invented sequential infiltration synthesis (SIS) with Jeffrey Elam.
 SIS is a material synthesis technique derived from atomic layer deposition (ALD).
+SIS is sometimes referred to as vapor phase infiltration (VPI) or sequential vapor infiltration (SVI).
 While ALD alternates chemical vapors to grow materials one atomic layer at a time, in SIS the vapor is diffused into the polymer rather than on top of it.
-SIS has been used to create coatings for semiconductor fabrication and has applications in nanolithography (recognized with an R&D100 award in 2014), optical coatings, advanced sorbents, and membranes.
+SIS has been used to create coatings for semiconductor fabrication and has applications in nanolithography (recognized with an R&D100 award in 2014), optical coatings, advanced sorbents, structural materials, chemically resistant materials, and membranes.
 SIS was also used to in the development of the Oleo Sponge to engineer a reusable oleophilic material that grabs oil molecules from water to mitigate oil spills.

 Darling studied the directed self-assembly of polymers and polymer/nanoparticle hybrid systems.
 He’s investigated ways to tune the nanostructures that form when block copolymers self-assemble, in order to create useful materials for nanotechnologies and other applications.
 His most cited paper reviews methods to control the self-assembly of block copolymers and their application in microelectronics and other technologies.